YihangChen-ee/HAC/README.md

  ```

 The code will automatically run the entire process of: **training, encoding, decoding, testing**.

-Training log will be recorded in `output.log` of the output directory.
+ - Training log will be recorded in `output.log` of the output directory.
+Results of **detailed fidelity, detailed size, detailed time** will all be recorded

-Encoded bitstreams will be stored in `./bitstreams` of the output directory.
+ - Encoded bitstreams will be stored in `./bitstreams` of the output directory.

-Evaluated output images will be saved in `./test/ours_30000/renders` of the output directory.
+ - Evaluated output images will be saved in `./test/ours_30000/renders` of the output directory.
+ - Optionally, you can change `lmbda` in these `run_shell_xxx.py` scripts to try variable bitrate.

 ## Contact